mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Diffraction.rst

 .. interface:: Diffraction
   :widget: pageCalibration

-OSIRIS is supported through the OSIRISDiffractionReduction algorithm, and as such has a radically different workflow to IRIS and TOSCA.
+OSIRIS is supported through the :ref:`OSIRISDiffractionReduction
+<algm-OSIRISDiffractionReduction>` algorithm, and as such has a radically
+different workflow to IRIS and TOSCA.

 The available options are the same, except that a single calibration file and one or more vanadium files must be specified instead of rebinning values.
 These